Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

 Quote Page:
 * In quote page, ensure the modifiers update the unit price
-* If the quantity is adjusted so that the cost estimation exceeds the base price, (ignore the base price.
-Basically creating a minimum order cost)
+* If cart local + total is below the minimum order price, inform the user.
 * Save quote and share are missing fucntionality, will integrator save quote later.

 Cart Page: